aspose-words/Aspose.Words-Documentation/java/developer-guide/rendering/converting-to-fixed-page-format/working-with-pdfa-or-pdfua/_index.md

 url: /java/working-with-pdfa-or-pdfua/
 ---

 PDF/A and PDF/UA format imposes several requirements related to the document content that cannot be fulfilled during automatic conversion from a document in Word format to PDF.
-These requirements should be verified and corrected either in a Word document before conversion or in a PDF document after conversion in order to produce a fully PDF/A and PDF/UA conformant document.
+These requirements should be verified and corrected either in a Word document before conversion or in a PDF document after conversion in order to produce a fully PDF/A and PDF/UA compliant document.

 Basic requirements are for the structure or fonts of a PDF/A and PDF/UA document, which we will consider in the following sections.